As a runner, you’re on your feet a lot. That’s why foot care is so important.

 Finally, check your sizing.
 Typically, you’ll need to order a ½ size up for running shoes.

 Make sure that you have a thumbs width between the front of your shoe and your big toe.
 If it’s smaller than that, you’re not wearing the correct running shoes for you.

 2. Wear Good Moisture-Wicking Socks

-You probably don’t wear cotton shirts to run, but instead wear moisture-wicking shirt so you’re not drenched when you come back from a run.
+You probably don’t wear cotton shirts to run.
+Instead, you wear a moisture-wicking shirt so you’re not drenched when you come back from a run.
 But you likely don’t think as much about your feet.

 Getting a couple of pairs of good moisture-wicking socks will make all the difference in your runs.
-My current favorite brand is Swiftwift because they are so successful at anti-wicking that even when I stepped in a little water with them before putting on my shoes, I didn’t feel a thing!
+My current favorite brand is Swiftwift because they are so good at wicking that even when I step in a little water with them before putting on my shoes, I don’t feel a thing!

 Moisture-wicking socks will help keep your feet comfortable and will prevent the dreaded blisters.
 Although they might cost a little bit more upfront, your feet will thank you every run that you go on!

 Beyond getting good pairs of socks, you’ll want to ensure that nothing is rubbing the wrong way and causing blisters, especially if you go for a lot of long runs.
 Putting body glide or petroleum jelly on hot spots will keep your feet safe.

 Make sure that you take the time to get used to new running shoes.
 Wear them around the house for a couple of days before taking them for a short run.
 Give your feet time to get used to them to avoid blisters.